c3d/build/README.md

   must be built every time.

 * `LIBRARIES` lists libraries, which can be subdirectories or not, which the products depends on.
+Each library should end in either `.lib` or `.dll` to indicate if it's to be shared statically or dynamically.
+Note that the `PRODUCTS` in the corresponding subdirectory should match and produce the correct output.

 Subdirectories are re-built everytime a top-level build is started, whereas libraries are re-built only if they are missing.
 It is